The Ultimate In Birding Tours

 Western Mexico: Day 1 Our Western Mexico birding tour begins in the late morning at Mazatlan airport.
 We will spend the night in this city on Mexico’s Pacific coast.
 There will be time for some initial birding this afternoon.

 Western Mexico: Day 2 This morning we will begin the tour by exploring an area of dry thorn scrub on the outskirts of Mazatlan.
-The raucous voices of Rufous-bellied Chachalacas will emanate from the tall trees while small and showy groups of Black-throated Magpie-Jays and Yellow-winged Caciques inspect the flowering trees.
+The raucous voices of Rufous-bellied Chachalacas will emanate from the tall trees while small and showy groups of Black-throated Magpie-Jays and Mexican Caciques inspect the flowering trees.
 Here we will hope to find two of West Mexico’s tougher endemics, the smart Elegant Quails which can sometimes be found foraging near the tracks and gorgeous Purplish-backed Jays that creep noisily through the dense vegetation.

 Other species we may well encounter in this habitat include the near-endemic Broad-billed Hummingbird, Gila Woodpecker, the endemic Sinaloa Crow, Black-throated Grey, Wilson’s, Orange-crowned and Nashville Warbler, Lucy’s Warbler (uncommon), Mexican Yellow Grosbeak, the attractive Variable Bunting and Streak-backed Oriole, while more widespread species are likely to include Western Cattle Egret, American Kestrel, Northern Crested Caracara, White-winged Dove, Common Ground Dove, Vermilion and Brown-crested Flycatchers, Northern Mockingbird, Lark Sparrow, Bronzed and Brown-headed Cowbirds, and Great-tailed Grackle.